XENONnT/outsource/README.md

 ## Configuration file

 Just like [utilix](https://github.com/XENONnT/utilix),
-this tool expects a configuration file named `$HOME/. xenon_config`.
+this tool expects a configuration file named `$HOME/.xenon_config`.
 You will need to create your own config to look like below, but fill in the values.

 Particularly it uses information in the